aspose-cells-cloud/aspose-cells-cloud-docs/en/what-s-new/2024/_index.md

 ## Enhancements in Version 24.7

-- Add a feature for adding text content.
+- Introduce **AddTextContent** API to insert arbitrary text into a worksheet.
 - Add ability to obtain an access token using client ID and client secret.

 ## Enhancements in Version 24.6.1